0xswitch/orwell/README.md

-# Orwell - monitoring your tmux output
+# orwell - monitoring your tmux output
 The goal of the tool is to keep *all* your commands output within a tmux session.
 I wrote this because I always forgot to save my precious commands output.

 [![asciicast](https://asciinema.org/a/8mDdhgIxRM81LGUgFTliCkyvJ.svg)](https://asciinema.org/a/8mDdhgIxRM81LGUgFTliCkyvJ)